Here are the titles that have been included so far:

 Habit 5: Seek first to understand, then to be understood – This is the opposite of what most people do, but it is a vital communication skill to have.
 We need to try to see and understand things from the other person’s perspective first, not from ours.
 Use the active listening skills of clarification, paraphrasing, reflecting and summarising to show that you understand, and then say what you would like to say.

 Habit 6: Synergize – Work with others in a collaborative, co-operative and open-minded way if you are interested in challenging yourself and growing.
 Two heads are thought to be better than one, as long as it is an accepting, non-judgmental environment, as each person is able to bring to the table their own personal experiences, ideas and expertise.
-Especially if you have different strengths and weaknesses, you are more likely to identify your blindspots, develop greater insights and discoveries, and obtain better results than either individual could produce by themselves.
+Especially if you have different strengths and weaknesses, you are more likely to identify your blind spots, develop greater insights and discoveries, and obtain better results than either individual could produce by themselves.

 Habit 7: Sharpen the saw – If you are trying to cut down a tree with a blunt saw, what should you do?
 Keep cutting, or sharpen the saw?
-We can think of ourselves in this way too, and realise that we need to prioritise self-renewal in four areas of our life if we want to be consistently effective:
+We can think of ourselves in this way too, and realise that we need to prioritise self-renewal in four areas of our life if we want to be consistently productive:

 - Physical: Healthy eating, moderate exercise and adequate rest